 British Columbia is committed to sustainable resource management.
 As resource demands grow, we must be able to measure the effects of all natural resource activities, large and small, on values that are important to the people of British Columbia.

 Adapting British Columbia’s natural resource management to a changing climate is important for maintaining the benefits these resources provide to communities and industries in the province.

-Natural resources in B.C. are managed by laws that:
+Natural resources in B.C. are managed by laws, policies, standards or guidance that:

 - Protect the environment and human health and safety